NF-eBOT/minner/README.md

 # Minner - Web Scraper
 Minner is a easy way to make any web scraper for data-mining, builded in C++14, with only one shared library, libcurl.
 Have log messages with slack and terminal.

+In original version (some parts are still), this scraper is only a service for NF-eBOT, but now, my objective is refactor this project to make more peoples use this.

 <br>

 # Compile and Run